TaitoUnited/full-stack-template/README.md

 All unit tests are run automatically during build (see the `Dockerfile.build` files).
 You can use any test tools that have been installed as development dependency inside the container.
 Test reports should be placed at the `/xxx/test/reports` directory.

-You can run unit tests also in local environment with the `taito unit [CONTAINER]` command, for example `taito unit: client`.
+You can run unit tests also in local environment with the `taito unit[:TARGET]` command, for example `taito unit:client`.

 > You can execute also browser and api tests using the same 'unit test' mechanism if you just mock the required APIs or DAOs so that the whole test can be run within one container.